Questions, Comments, or Corrections? Let us know!

 • Objectives 24-36 are required for Head Start, Head Start Collaboration programs and Title I funded early childhood programs.
 These Objectives are in the areas of Science and Technology, Social Studies, and The Arts.

 • You can download and print an “on-the-spot” recording tool from your GOLD profile.
-In the Assess tab, first click On-The-Spot at the top of your screen.
-Then click on the Support Portal (circle with question mark at the bottom of your screen) and select On-The-Spot Observation Recording tool.
+In the Assess tab, first click Digital Forms.
+Then click On the Spot Paper Form.
+You will see that there are also digital forms to track Alphabet Concepts, Number Concepts, and Shapes.

 COLOR BANDS